awsdocs/amazon-ses-developer-guide/doc-source/examples-send-using-sdk.md

 ------
 #### [ Ruby ]

 The following code example is a complete solution for sending email through Amazon SES using the [AWS SDK for Ruby](https://aws.amazon.com/sdk-for-ruby/)\.
 This code example assumes that you've installed the AWS SDK for Ruby, and that you've created a shared credentials file\.
 For more information about installing the SDK for Ruby, see [Installing the AWS SDK for Ruby](https://docs.aws.amazon.com/sdk-for-ruby/v3/developer-guide/setup-install.html) in the *AWS SDK for Ruby Developer Guide*\.
-For more information about creating a shared credentials file, see [Create a Shared Credentials File](create-shared-credentials-file.md)\.
+For more information about creating a shared credentials file, see [Create a shared credentials file](create-shared-credentials-file.md)\.

 **Important**
 You use a shared credentials file to pass your AWS access key ID and secret access key\.
 As an alternative to using a shared credentials file, you can specify your AWS access key ID and secret access key by setting two environment variables \(`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, respectively\)\.
 This example doesn't function unless you specify your credentials using one of these methods\.